yorkcook/labby-fe/README.md

 ## Project Description

-Labby is a bot that provides a host of interactive and automated capabilities to Lambda Labs students and staff.
+Labby is a bot that provides a host of interactive and automated capabilities to Lambda Labs students and staff..

 Labby is a system that will be used to automate any process required to make Labs happen.
 From scheduling lectures and mock interviews to provisioning and maintaining IT resources, Labby will replace nearly all of the manual processes required to make Labs tick.

 ### Key Features

 - Automate processes of Labs to save time and money
 - Uses AWS Lambda functions to save processing time and money
 - Built with NodeJS so it's familiar to students who will work on this project in the future

 ## Tech Stack